SPS-SIPS/SIPS.Connect/Readme.md

 ## Introduction

-The **SIPS Connect Platform** is a robust solution designed to facilitate the seamless sending and receiving of money between the SIPS SVIP system and local banking systems.
+The **SIPS Connect Platform** is a robust solution designed to facilitate the seamless sending and receiving of money between the SIPS SVIP system and local banking systems (Core Banking System).
 It achieves this by translating ISO 20022 messages to and from Local Bank JSON APIs, ensuring secure and efficient financial transactions.

 ## Features